cristianvsirbu/project-mars/README.md

 The project is structured to ensure clarity and maintainability. <b>It contains two branches for data scraping (the rest of the content remains the same):</b>

 - **`server`:**
  Features a traditional client-server architecture where the server serves the scraped data to the frontend.
+The live demo of it you can find <a href="https://project-mars.onrender.com/">here</a>.
+Due to Render free tier limitations, the site is turning idle after 15 minutes so you'll need to wait 3-5 minutes until Render rebuilds the site.
+So if you want to see the demo without waiting, go to link in the **About** section which uses serverless function.

 - **`serverless`:**
 Utilizes a serverless function on Vercel, making data retrieval more efficient.